Two HNA deals hit hurdles as China tightens scrutiny: sources

 In case HNA is not able to complete the tender offer for all the remaining outstanding shares of Rezidor, its holding of a little more than half of the Swedish hotel group would also be subject to review in line with local regulations, one of the sources said.

+All the sources declined to be named as they were not authorized to discuss the deals.

-HNA, HNA Tourism, ICE and the Swedish hotel did not immediately respond to requests for comment.
+HNA, HNA Tourism, ICE and the Swedish hotel group did not immediately respond to requests for comment.

+With more than $100 billion in assets, HNA has signed about $50 billion in deals over the last two years, buying stakes in logistics firms, hotels and even Deutsche Bank (DBKGn.DE).
+At least $8 billion worth of those deals are still pending, according to Thomson Reuters data.

+One is an agreement signed in January by HNA's U.S. unit to purchase a stake in hedge fund investor SkyBridge Capital.
+Woomi Yun, a SkyBridge spokeswoman, said Tuesday that the New York-based firm did not have any concerns about financing for the transaction.
+Representatives for HNA and SkyBridge both said on Monday that they expected the deal to be completed by the end of the summer.
+The sale is under review by the Committee on Foreign Investment in the United States (CFIUS).

+The Hong Kong Monetary Authority has also been tightening scrutiny of HNA's land acquisitions in Hong Kong as part of a broad probe into lenders' exposure to the real estate sector, according to loan bankers in the territory.

+The HKMA has been asking banks who have financed HNA's real estate purchases to provide information such as its source of repayment and leverage ratio, loan bankers said.

-Reporting by Julie Zhu, Sumeet Chatterjee and Kane Wu in Hong Kong; Additional reporting by Yan Jiang and Chien Mi Wong of Basis Point/LPC; Editing by Philip McClellan
+Reporting by Julie Zhu, Sumeet Chatterjee and Kane Wu in Hong Kong; Additional reporting by Lawrence Delevingne in New York and Yan Jiang and Chien Mi Wong of Basis Point/LPC; Editing by Philip McClellan and Frances Kerry